 - Is your facility looking for Personal Protection Equipment?

-- Do you want to help by sewing masks or creating other materials for local agencies here in Hawai‘i?
+- Do you want to help by sewing masks, such as the Olson mask, or creating other materials for local agencies here in Hawai‘i?

-Kōkua Mau will be coordinating with our movement and our members to reach out to crafting communities, sewing circles, and any volunteers who want to support our Medical community right here in our islands.
+Kōkua Mau will be coordinating with our movement and our members to reach out to crafting communities, sewing circles, and any volunteers who want to support our medical community right here in our islands.
 If you would like to help, like sew masks, contact us and we can help connect you with local agencies (or you can go onto getusppe.org.)
-Details on our webpage
+Details, videos and patterns on our webpage

 In these trying times we all need some perspective and some insightful reflection.
 In no particular order or priority we will list here website or blogs that hopefully will inspirational to you.